 - Older age

 - Severe anemia

 Nonunions are more likely to happen if the injured bone has a limited blood supply.
-They are also more likely if the bone suffers severe trauma, even if it has an adequate blood supply.

 - Some bones, such as toe bones, have inherent stability and excellent blood supply.
 They can be expected to heal with minimal treatment.